-- 2.45 A person may make an FOI request to an agency for access to a document held by a contractor or subcontractor relating to the performance of a 'Commonwealth contract'.
-These documents are included in the definition of 'document of an agency' (s 4(1)) because of the requirement that contracts preserve the right to access to information. - 2.46 Agencies are required by s 6C to ensure that Commonwealth contracts entered into on or after 1 November 2010 contain contractual measures that enable the agency to obtain any document when an FOI request is received.
-The term 'Commonwealth contract' is defined in s 4(1) to mean a contract: - to which the Commonwealth or an agency is or was a party - where services are or were to be provided under the contract on behalf of an agency to a person who is not the Commonwealth or an agency33 and - in which the services are in connection with the performance of the agency's functions or the exercise of its powers. - 2.47 In summary, in relation to contracts entered into on or after 1 November 2010, the FOI Act confers a right of access to documents held or created by a contractor or subcontractor relating to their provision of services on an agency's behalf to the public or a third party.
-If an agency receives an FOI request for access to such a document, the agency is to take action to obtain a copy of the document from the contractor or subcontractor, and then decide whether access is to be given to that document under the FOI Act.
+- 2.52 A person may make an FOI request to an agency for access to a document held by a contractor or subcontractor relating to the performance of a 'Commonwealth contract'.
+These documents are included in the definition of 'document of an agency' (s 4(1)) because of the requirement that contracts preserve the right to access to this information. - 2.53 Agencies are required by s 6C of the FOI Act to ensure that Commonwealth contracts entered into on or after 1 November 2010 contain contractual measures that enable the agency to obtain any document when an FOI request is received.
+The term 'Commonwealth contract' is defined in s 4(1) to mean a contract: - to which the Commonwealth or an agency is or was a party - where services are or were to be provided under the contract on behalf of an agency to a person who is not the Commonwealth or an agency38 and